quii/learn-go-with-tests/io.md

 }
 ```

-We should probably check that if we cannot read the JSON into a league that it actually fails so let's add another test to this suite
+We should probably check that if we cannot read the JSON into a league that it actually fails so let's add another test to this suite.

 ```go
 t.Run("return an error when league cannot be read", func(t *testing.T) {